FUNERAL LITURGY PLANNING:

 Can I choose the readings, or does the Church choose them?
 The family is encouraged to select readings from Sacred Scripture.
 Click here for selection of possible readings.

 Can I choose the hymns for the Mass?
-The family is encouraged to meet with our Cathedral musician to plan all music.
+The family is encouraged to meet with our Cathedral Music Director to plan all music liturgy.
 Please be aware that there are a fixed number of liturgical texts at a funeral Mass.
-Also, note that recorded and secular music cannot be used at Mass.
+Also, note that recorded, secular and Protestant music is not allowed.
 A Cathedral cantor will sing for the funeral.
 A list of most appropriate and common hymns are found here: Funeral Music Selections.

 What times are available for funerals at the Cathedral?
 The Cathedral will make every effort to set a funeral time convenient for the family.
 However, the Cathedral campus can be very busy, with two schools and a noon Mass.
 Weekday funerals take place at 10:00 am or 1:00 pm.
 Saturday funerals allow for slightly more flexibility in time.
 Funeral Masses cannot take place on Sunday.

 Can we choose to use St. Michael Chapel instead of the Cathedral?
 Yes, for funerals at which fewer than 100 people are expected, St Michael is ideal.
 The Cathedral has a capacity of 650.